sysprog21/rv32emu/docs/networking.md

 The TAP backend uses the Linux TUN/TAP interface.
 It provides kernel-level networking, but requires either `sudo` or `CAP_NET_ADMIN`.

 Use this backend when you want direct host-side TAP networking.

+### macOS vmnet.framework

+The vmnet backend uses Apple's vmnet.framework and is available on macOS builds using Clang.

+Shared mode creates a private virtual network managed by macOS and uses NAT to provide external network access.

+The vmnet network parameters are assigned by macOS at runtime, so the guest address and gateway are not fixed like the user-mode SLIRP backend.

+The current rv32emu frontend exposes only shared mode.
+Host-only and bridged initialization paths are implemented in the backend but are not yet selectable from the command line.

 ### User-mode SLIRP